 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the date of the transaction.
-Foreign currency gains and losses resulting from the settlement of such transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the statement of income.
+Foreign currency gains and losses resulting from the settlement of such transactions and from the translation at period-end and average exchange rates of monetary and non-monetary assets and liabilities denominated in foreign currencies are recognized in the statement of income.